-A stressed condition for a lake is defined to be chronic fluctuation below the normal range of lake level fluctuations.
+A stressed condition for a lake is defined to be chronic fluctuation below the normal range of lake level fluctuations as defined in section 3.9.2.5.1.
 For lakes with District-established management levels, a stressed condition is a chronic fluctuation below the minimum low management level.
 For those lakes without established management levels, stressed conditions shall be determined on a case-by-case basis through site investigation by District staff during the permit evaluation process.
-The District maintains a list of lakes within the WUCA which have been determined to be stressed.

-3.3.9.3.4.1 STRESSED LAKES-NEW WITHDRAWALS.
+3.9.3.4.1.1 STRESSED LAKES-NEW WITHDRAWALS.